 Strange Pairings That Work Well Together For A Greater Good

 Doubt stood at the head of the long mahogany table of the spacious, impressive-looking conference room.
-Sitting before him, in three of the numerous leather executive chairs was Fear, Failure, and Frustration, who were without question great at getting to the heart of the matter.
+Sitting before him, in three of the many leather executive chairs, was Fear, Failure, and Frustration, who were without question great at getting to the heart of the matter.

 “So, Doubt, this must be one of those special cases?”
 Frustration said.
 She was a sight to see; indeed.
-A number of her male co-workers attempted to get closer to her, but she was business-minded and chose not to mix pleasure with this fact, which she considered a bad idea.
+Several male co-workers attempted to get closer to her, but she was business-minded and chose not to mix pleasure with this, which she considered a bad idea.

-“The big boss usually doesn’t intervene in our affairs, but every time He has, He’s been spot on,” Fear said.
+“The big boss rarely intervenes in our affairs, but every time He has, He’s been spot on,” Fear said.
 He was the youngest present, but on countless occasions, he has proven that age isn’t anything but a number.
-Like Frustration was the fan-favorite of the male population of Oppourinty Central, Fear was all the women talked about when the conversation wasn’t business-related, and he loved the attention.
+Like Frustration was the fan-favorite of the male population of Opportunity Central, Fear was all the women talked about when the conversation wasn’t business-related, and he loved the attention.